Willie Dixon: Death and legacy

 Dixon's health increasingly deteriorated during the 1970s and the 1980s, primarily as a result of long-term diabetes.
 Eventually one of his legs was amputated.

 Dixon was inducted into the Blues Hall of Fame in 1980, in the inaugural session of the Blues Foundation's ceremony.
 In 1989 he received a Grammy Award for his album Hidden Charms.

 Dixon died of heart failure on January 29, 1992, in Burbank, California.
 His body was carried by a horse-drawn hearse through where he grew up.
 He was buried in Burr Oak Cemetery, in Alsip, Illinois.

 After his death, his widow, Marie Dixon, took over the Blues Heaven Foundation and moved the headquarters to Chess Records.
 Dixon was posthumously inducted into the Rock and Roll Hall of Fame in the category Early Influences (pre-rock) in 1994.
 On April 28, 2013, both Dixon and his grandson Alex Dixon were inducted into the Chicago Blues Hall of Fame.

 In 2007, Dixon was honored with a marker on the Mississippi Blues Trail in Vicksburg.

 The actor and comedian Cedric the Entertainer portrayed Dixon in Cadillac Records, a 2008 film loosely based on the early history of Chess Records.

-In 2020, Rolling Stone ranked him as the 12th greatest bass player and mentioned him as the history's most influential bluesmen.
+In 2020, Rolling Stone ranked him as the 12th greatest bass player and mentioned him as history's most influential bluesman.
 Rolling Stone also placed him at number 51 on their list of "The 100 Greatest Songwriters of All Time".